TaskerJ72129/TaskerJ72129/README.md

 ## Hi there 👋

+I'm James Tasker a recent Computer Science graduate from the University of Auckland

 - 🔭 I’m currently looking for a junior developer job or similar
 - 🌱 I’m currently learning web development using Next.js and Tailwind CSS